houseos/secure_control_protocol/README.md

-  provision   Provision all available devices. rename      Rename the selected device. reset       Reset the selected device. update      Update the IP addresses of all devices in a given IP range.
+  provision   Provision all available devices. rename      Rename the selected device. reset       Reset the selected device. update      Update the stored information of all devices in a given IP range.

 Run "scp-client.exe help <command>" for more information about a command.
 ```